ai-research00/ai-research00/README.md

 🔹 AI weaponization and adversarial use cases
 🔹 Exploit research and security engineering
 🔹 Red team and autonomous systems research
+🔹 Applied AI for global competitions and benchmarking

 ---